covid19-bh-machine-learning/master/report/paper.md

 # Acknowledgements

-This work was done within the [COVID-19 Biohackathon of April 2020](https://github.com/virtual-biohackathons/covid-19-bh20).
+This work was done within the [COVID-19 BioHackathon of April 2020](https://github.com/virtual-biohackathons/covid-19-bh20).

 # References